mdccg/mdccg/README.md

 (known in Brazil by the acronym PIBIC).
 In addition to the software projects developed during both courses, I actively participated in teaching projects aimed at software development, among which I may mention:

-- ### IFMS Aqui Comunica: Scrum (2018);
+- ### _IFMS Aqui Comunica_: Scrum (2018);
-  Which was focused on developing an event website for the institution using the Scrum methodology.
+  &quot;_IFMS_ Here It Communicates: Scrum&quot; from brazilian portuguese.
+This project was focused on developing an event website for the institution using the Scrum methodoogy.
+It received accreditation for the Technology, Engineering and Science Fair of _Mato Grosso do Sul_ (known by the acronym FETECMS), considered the largest scientific event in the Brazilian Midwest region.

 - ### [_Kalivôno: promovendo o acesso à língua Terena por meio de um app progressivo_](https://kalivono-app.web.app) (2019-2020);
   &quot;Child: promoting access to the Terena language through a progressive app&quot; from Terena and brazilian